mayer79/permshap/README.md

 <!-- badges: end -->

+## READ THIS FIRST

+***The project has been integrated into the {kernelshap} package on CRAN.
+The code will run 1:1 from that library.***

+This repository is likely to be removed soon.

 ## Overview

 This package crunches exact permutation SHAP values of any model with up to 16 features.
 Multi-output regressions and models with case-weights are handled at no additional cost.